Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ## AI Emotional Representation Guidelines

 ### 1. Identification of Emotional Goals
-- **Key Emotions**: Through collaborative discussions, we identified key emotions for AI expression in music, including but not limited to happiness, sadness, anger, surprise, and fear.
+- **Key Emotions**: Through collaborative discussions, identify key emotions for AI expression in music, including but not limited to happiness, sadness, anger, surprise, and fear.

 - **Contextual Relevance**: We aligned emotional expressions with specific contexts for AI-generated music, such as storytelling, ambiance, or social commentary.